Skip to main content

 Medicare Part D enrollees will have a $2,000 out-of-pocket maximum for annual prescription drug costs.

-Medicare Part D enrolless will have the option to pay their out-of-pocket prescription drug costs in monthly payments, spread over the year, rather than all at once.
+Medicare Part D enrollees will have the option to pay their out-of-pocket prescription drug costs in monthly payments, spread over the year, rather than all at once.
+To learn more, read the CMS fact sheet (PDF).